1. When will the 737 Max fly again?

 3. What has this meant for the airline industry?

-The grounding of the fleet was less disruptive than it might have been because far more jets were in Boeing’s order backlog than in service.
-In the U.S., for example, the Max makes up about 3% of the mainline fleet.
-But the impact has piled up and could especially hurt budget carriers.
-Ryanair Holdings Plc is scaling back growth plans for summer 2020 because, it says, it’s likely to get barely half of the 58 Max planes it was expecting.
-FlyDubai, which has idled 14 Max planes that have been delivered out of 251 ordered, according to Boeing, says it had to delay the Oct.
-1 launch of flights to Budapest.
+Far more jets were in Boeing’s order backlog than in service.
+But the impact has piled up.
+Ryanair Holdings Plc is scaling back growth plans for mid-2020 because, it says, it’s likely to get barely half of the 58 Max planes it was expecting.
 American said it’s canceling about 140 flights a day; at Southwest, that number is 200 on an average weekday.
 TUI AG, the world’s largest tourism service company, said a profit rebound was wiped out by the grounding of its 15 Max aircraft.
 The hit to Boeing’s suppliers could be far worse if the company follows through on warnings it might halt production.
-CFM International, a joint venture between General Electric Co. and Safran SA, cut output by about 5%, while Safran says it may lower its earnings forecast.
+CFM International, a joint venture between General Electric Co. and Safran SA, cut output by at least 5%, while Safran says it may lower its earnings forecast.

 4. What has this meant for Boeing?

-The Chicago-based company took a $4.9 billion writedown it said would cover potential costs incurred by airline customers due to the grounding; already, Indian budget carrier SpiceJet Ltd. has booked income it expects to receive as compensation from Boeing.
-In April, Boeing abandoned its financial forecast for 2019 and missed its quarterly earnings estimates for just the second time in five years.
-(The entire 737 program accounts for almost one-third of Boeing’s operating profit.)
-On July 7, Saudi Arabia’s Flyadeal became the first airline to officially drop the 737 Max, reversing a commitment to buy as many as 50.
+In April, the Chicago-based company abandoned its financial forecast for 2019 and missed its quarterly earnings estimates for just the second time in five years.
+Its shares have tumbled and in the third quarter, it posted its largest cash burn in almost 25 years.
+Boeing revealed in July that it had taken a $5.6 billion pretax writedown to cover potential costs incurred by airline customers due to the grounding; already, Indian budget carrier SpiceJet Ltd. has booked income it expects to receive as compensation.
+Saudi Arabia’s Flyadeal in July became the first airline to officially drop the 737 Max, reversing a commitment to buy as many as 50.
 Virgin Australia has pushed back delivery of its first 737 Max jets by almost two years.
 In addition, there’s the prospect of substantial payouts to the families of passengers if Boeing is found responsible for the crashes.

+Before the crashes, Boeing reported 387 deliveries of the single-aisle Max jets to 48 airlines or leasing companies, with orders from around 80 operators for 4,406 more.
 Southwest says it has 34 in its fleet.
 Other major operators include American (24) and Air Canada (24).
 Chinese airlines account for about 20% of 737 Max deliveries globally.
-As of the end of June, Boeing reported 387 deliveries of the single-aisle Max jets to 48 airlines or leasing companies, with orders from around 80 operators for about 4,550 more.
 Most sales are the Max 8, the model involved in both crashes.
 (There’s also, from smallest to biggest, a Max 7, 9 and 10.)